RidgeFoo/odin-todo/README.md

 - [ ] Inbox should be the default project when adding tasks.
 Users shouldn't have to select a project when adding a task.
 - [ ] Adding project from the sidebar area.
 - [ ] Task sorting could be better.
+- [ ] Add a toggle for the sidebar.

 ## Storing the data in local storage